BRIAN BAUCOM, PH.D.

 MY FORMER GRADUATE STUDENTS

 Alex Crenshaw.
-Postdoctoral Scholar at Ryerson University
+Assistant Professor at Kennesaw State University

 Karena Leo.
 Postdoctoral Scholar at Duke University